microsoft/artifacts-credprovider/README.md

 ## Release version 2.0.0

 Release version 2.0.0 will be the next major version of artifacts-credprovider and will contain changes which end support for various .NET versions which have reached their end of support.
+It is planned for release in Q1 2025 to allow users to migrate their usage of the tool to the new .NET versions.

 - .NET Framework 4.6.1 (End of Support April 26, 2022) - Replaced with .NET Framework 4.8.1
 - .NET Core 3.1 (End of Support December 13, 2022) - Replaced with .NET 6/8

-After .NET 6 reaches its end of support on November 12, 2024 a minor version of artifacts-credprovider will be published to deprecate .NET 6 compatible binaries.
+.NET 6 will reach its end of support on November 12, 2024.
+After v2.0.0 is released, a minor version of artifacts-credprovider will be published to deprecate .NET 6 compatible binaries.

 - .NET 6 (End of Support November 12, 2024) - Replaced with .NET 8